 Garbo – A very cool little late night spot with an old school Italian vibe.
 Perfect if you want to stay out late and enjoy drinks with friends over conversation versus a wild party, plus a friendly and funny staff.
 Their motto is “Garbo is for all!” so truly, come as you are.
 Vicolo di Santa Margherita, 1, Rome

 Salotto 42 – This is kind of a swanky cocktail bar with a mixed crowd.
-The music is loud and the crowd makes for some interesting people watching, and it may or may not be owned by tax fraud Berlusconi, but hey…who cares, it’s a good night out.
+The music is loud and the crowd makes for some interesting people watching, and it may or may not be owned by the controversial Berlusconi, but hey…who cares, it’s a good night out.
 Piazza di Pietra, 42, 00186 Rome

 Black Market – Unanimously one of the most popular bars in Monti, this is a busy late night spot for cocktails and music which is often live here.
 Via Panisperna, 101, 00184 Roma